WAYS TO BE A BETTER ALLY

 • Deliver a message more effectively; because too often queer voices go unheard.

-HERE ARE SEVEN SIMPLE WAYS YOU CAN BE A BETTER ALLY TO LGBTIQ+ PEOPLE.
+HERE ARE SEVEN SIMPLE WAYS YOU CAN BE A BETTER ALLY TO LGBTQIA+ PEOPLE.

 1. EDUCATE YOURSELF

-Learn about the LGBTIQ+ community.
-Talk to people who identify as LGBTIQ+, read books and online resources, listen to podcasts, watch a Ted talk, visit businesses or organisations run by people from the LGBTQIA+ community.
+Learn about the LGBTQIA+ community.
+Talk to people who identify as LGBTQIA+, read books and online resources, listen to podcasts, watch a Ted talk, visit businesses or organisations run by people from the LGBTQIA+ community.

 2. LISTEN

-Actively listen and understand the issues that are important to the LGBTIQ+ community.
+Actively listen and understand the issues that are important to the LGBTQIA+ community.
 Immerse yourself in their world and get a sense of what it's like to live in their shoes.

-Check-in with your LGBTIQ+ mates after a horrible news day.
+Check-in with your LGBTQIA+ mates after a horrible news day.
 Let them know that you stand with them through your actions, big and small.

 4. RECOGNISE YOUR PRIVILEGE